 Hult MBA and MIB programs to introduce 3-year OPT STEM option

 Note: We’ve made every effort to ensure that the information in this article is correct at time of publishing.
-However, because visa and immigration laws are complex and ever-changing, please check the US Department of State or UK Home Office website for the most up-to-date information on visa requirements.
+However, visa and immigration laws are complex and ever-changing.
+Please contact the US visa team with any questions regarding US work authorization at: firstname.lastname@example.org

 Employers and graduates alike are catching on to the increasing and urgent need for science, technology, engineering, or math (STEM) specialists as we head toward a technology-oriented future.
 Governments around the world recognize the emerging skills gap.
 That’s why STEM graduates are so internationally mobile and in such hot demand.
 The US market is no exception.
 STEM graduates in the US are eligible for three years’ OPT—post-graduation work experience in a related field.